RFU Game Regulations & MRAI

 18. Recording of Concussions

-18.1 Clubs are required by RFU regulation 9 item 9 to record any serious injuries which result in an overnight hospital stay.
+18.1 Clubs are required by RFU Regulation 9 item 9 to record any serious injuries which result in an overnight hospital stay.
 Clubs are also reminded that concussions should be recorded in order to invoke the correct return to play protocol.
 It is recommended that this is done by use of the section provided on the match card.

 19. Appendices